19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 1/Sleep.md

 | Range    | 30 feet                                             |
 | Domains  | [Water](../../../Spell%20Domains/Water.md)          |

-You can select a number of creatures within range equal to your [Intelligence](../../../../Player%20Characters/Chosen%20Statistics/Intelligence.md).
-Those creatures fall asleep and are [Unconscious](../../../../Conditions/Unconscious.md) for the duration if they are [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 2 or lower.
+You can select up to 2 creatures within range.
+Those creatures fall asleep if they are [Level](../../../../Player%20Characters/Derived%20Statistics/Level.md) 2 or lower.
+They are [Unconscious](../../../../Conditions/Unconscious.md) for the duration.
 Any significant physical disturbance wakes them up.

 ---
-*Upcast: Increase the range by 30 feet per spell level.*
+*Upcast: Affect 1 additional creature per spell level.*